-Every year, we look for 6 trainees to join us; three in York and three in Lincoln.
+Every year, we look for up to 6 trainees to join us across our york and Lincoln offices.
 The Training Contract, which involves a rotation of 4 six month seats, provides you with the opportunity to experience different areas of the business, and learn from some of the leading minds in a range of specialisms.

 Whilst some firms recruit a large number of trainees, where individuals may struggle to be heard often feel lost and overwhelmed, at Langleys we are deliberately selective and keep our intake small, ensuring we can work closely with you to identify your strengths and help you excel in your career with us.

 You will be working in an encouraging environment with people who are enthusiastic about what they do.
 We want to stretch you, helping you develop as much as possible.
 During your training contract you will be exposed to challenges and pressures right from the start and you will be involved practically, working on and dealing with real cases and issues.
 To ensure that you thrive in your role, you are supported throughout your training contract with: